Sign in at https://assets.adobe.com/files.

 - Adobe feature usage information, such as menu options or buttons selected

-This information is associated with your Adobe ID and can be used to personalize the application experience, provide feature usage data to the product teams to help improve the product, and to communicate with you.
+This information can be used to personalize the application experience, provide feature usage data to the product teams to help improve the product and to communicate with you.

 Your content, and information about the content within your files, is not shared with Adobe.

 You can find an overview of how Adobe may use information associated with you in the Adobe Privacy Center.

 Users will see in-app learning content, which will provide personalized learning content based on how the application is used.

 We plan to expand the functionality to other Creative Cloud applications as we learn more about how the personalized learning content is used.

 If administrators install applications via Creative Cloud Packager using Enterprise IDs, the ability to share information with Adobe about using Creative Cloud apps is disabled for the members of Creative Cloud for teams, Creative Cloud for enterprise, and Creative Cloud for education.
 Admins cannot enable it.

 However, if administrators let users install Creative Cloud applications via the Creative Cloud for desktop app using an Adobe account, users can share information about how they use the applications.
 Users can change these preferences at any time by visiting their account page.